 All students are also eligible for graduate services and can benefit from the University’s strong industry partnerships.

-The University also offers financial aid to those who qualify and continually offers scholarships to help students cover the cost of their education.
+The University also offers financial aid to those who qualify and continually offers tuition reduction programs to help students cover the cost of their education.
 Applications are now being accepted for the next class.
 Visit calaero.edu to learn more about the new emphasis and how to apply to the aviation degree program.

 About California Aeronautical University